Hollywood writers begin strike, late-night shows go dark - KESQ

 “We’re assuming the worst from a business perspective,” David Zaslav, chief executive of Warner Bros.
 Discovery, said last month.
 “We’ve got ourselves ready.
 We’ve had a lot of content that’s been produced.”

 Overseas series could also fill some of the void.
-“If there is one, we have a large base of upcoming shows and films from around the world,” said Ted Sarandos, Netflix co-chief executive, on the company’s earnings call in April.
+“We have a large base of upcoming shows and films from around the world,” Ted Sarandos, Netflix co-chief executive, said on the company’s earnings call in April.

 Yet the WGA strike may only be the beginning.
 Contracts for both the Directors Guild of America and SAG-AFTRA, the actors union, expire in June.
 Some of the same issues around the business model of streaming will factor into those bargaining sessions.
 The DGA is set to begin negotiations with AMPTP on May 10. ___